Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: Introduction

 \section{Introduction}

-Axions, including the QCD axion initially introduced to address the strong CP problem~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and axion-like particles (ALPs) predicted in theories with extra dimensions~\cite{Svrcek:2006yi,Arvanitaki:2009fg}, are well-motivated candidates beyond the Standard Model of particle physics.
-These ultralight bosons, with masses ranging from approximately $10^{-22}$ to $1$\,eV, can serve as dark matter (DM) candidates and can exhibit high occupation numbers and behave as coherently oscillating fields that give rise to various wave-like phenomena.
-These properties have spurred extensive searches through terrestrial experiments and astrophysical observations.
+Ultralight bosons, including the QCD axion originally proposed to solve the strong CP problem~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and more broadly predicted in theories with extra dimensions~\cite{Svrcek:2006yi,Arvanitaki:2009fg}, are well-motivated candidates for physics beyond the Standard Model.
+Spanning a wide mass range from $\sim10^{-22}$ to $1~\mathrm{eV}$, such particles can constitute dark matter (DM) and behave as coherently oscillating classical fields with large occupation numbers.
+This wave-like nature gives rise to distinctive dynamical and interference phenomena, motivating a broad program of terrestrial experiments and astrophysical observations to search for their signatures.